What’s a Heart Murmur and Can CBD Help?

 The way a murmur is classified here is based on the timing of the murmur.
 Systolic murmurs happen when the heart contracts whereas diastolic murmurs happen between beats when the heart begins to relax.
 Continuous murmurs are found in both systolic and diastolic cycles.

 The Grades of the Murmur: One to Six

 We were debating on whether or not to go on with the different grades of murmur, but it’s important for our case here.
 And, to help educate you on which stage your dog is in.
 Heart murmurs are ‘graded’ on a scale of one to six; one being least serious and six being the most serious.

 Grade I murmurs are barely detectable with a stethoscope.
 That’s why we said earlier a good vet can often hear the murmur, but not always because it’s not always easily detectable in the early stages.

 Grade II murmurs are heard softly with a stethoscope, but they are still not completely clear.

 Once a murmur falls to grade III, they become a little louder and a bit more detectable via a stethoscope.
 Most murmurs that cause concern are grade III or higher.

 Grade IV murmurs are loud and can be easily detected and heard regardless of what side of the chest is examined.

-Grade V murmurs are loud enough to confidently identify a murmur without question.
+Grade V murmurs are loud enough to identify a murmur without question confidently.
 Once a dog’s heart murmur reaches grade V, the murmur can be felt by pressing a hand against the dog’s chest.